-Prominent & Leading Exporter and Supplier from Chennai, we offer Pharmaceutical Medicines such as Invanz 1GM Inj, Temodol Capsules and Tritanrix HB Inj.
+Leading Exporter and Supplier of Pharmaceutical Medicines such as Invanz 1GM Inj, Temodol Capsules and Tritanrix HB Inj from Chennai.

 Drug Name: ERTAPENEM Brand Names: Invanz Uses: Ertapenem is used to treat a wide variety of bacterial infections.
 This medication is known as a carbapenem-type antibiotic.
 It works by stopping the growth of bacteria.